Women in the Indian Armed Forces: Indian Air Force

-Indian Air Force inducts women in all roles, including combat and support roles.
+The Indian Air Force (IAF) inducts women in all roles, including combat and support roles.
 As of September 2020, there were 1,875 female officers serving in the IAF, including 10 pilots and 18 navigators.

-The first woman officer in the Indian Air Force, Vijayalakshmi Ramanan, was commissioned into the Army Medical Corps and was seconded to the Air Force.
-She retired as a Wing Commander in the Air Force in 1979.

-In August 1966, Flight Lieutenant Kanta Handa, an IAF medical officer, became the first female IAF officer to receive a commendation for her service during the 1965 Indo-Pakistan war.
+The first woman officer in the IAF was Wing Commander Vijayalakshmi Ramanan.
+Originally commissioned into the Army Medical Corps, she was seconded to the Air Force and served until her retirement in 1979.
+In August 1966, Flight Lieutenant Kanta Handa, became the first female medical officer to receive a commendation for her service during the Indo-Pakistani war of 1965.

-In 1994, women joined the air force as pilots in support role.

-In Kargil War (May–July 1999), Gunjan Saxena and Sreevidya Rajan were among the first women to fly in a combat zone.

-In 2006, Deepika Misra became the first IAF woman pilot to train for the Sarang display team.

-In 2012, Nivedita Singh (Flight Lieutenant) from Rajasthan, became the first woman from the Indian Air Force to summit the Mount Everest.
+While women began serving as pilots in support roles in 1994, Flight Officers Gunjan Saxena and Sreevidya Rajan became the first women to fly in a combat zone during the 1999 Kargil War.
+Subsequent milestones include Deepika Misra becoming the first female IAF pilot to train for the Sarang display team in 2006, and Flight Lieutenant Nivedita Singh becoming the first woman from the IAF to summit Mount Everest in 2012.

-In 2015, Indian Air Force opened new combat air force roles for women as fighter pilots, adding to their role as helicopter pilots in the Indian Air Force.

-On 22 May 2019, Bhawana Kanth became the first woman fighter pilot to qualify to undertake combat missions.
-In 2019, women were inducted in the combat roles in Indian Air Force with Avani Chaturvedi, Mohana Singh Jitarwal, and Bhawana Kanth being the first 3 women fighter pilots Marking International Women's Day on 8 March 8, 2020 all 3 fighter pilots were awarded Nari Shakti Puraskar.
+In 2015, the IAF expanded combat opportunities for women as fighter pilots.
+In 2019, Avani Chaturvedi, Mohana Singh Jitarwal, and Bhawana Kanth were inducted as the first three female fighter pilots.
+On 22 May 2019, Kanth became the first woman fighter pilot to qualify for combat missions.
+All three pilots were awarded the Nari Shakti Puraskar on International Women's Day, 8 March 2020.

-In 2019, Wing Commander Shaliza Dhami became the first woman officer to be given permanent commission with the Indian Air Force.
-In 2019, Squadron Leader Minty Agarwal became the first woman to receive a Yudh Seva Medal.

-On 25 August 2025, formation led by Squadron Leader Priya Sharma flew the historic last sortie of MiG 21 BISON alongside Indian Air Force Air Chief Marshall Amar Preet Singh from Nal airbase.
+Other recent milestones include Wing Commander Shaliza Dhami becoming the first woman officer granted a permanent commission in 2019, and Squadron Leader Minty Agarwal becoming the first woman to receive the Yudh Seva Medal that same year.
+More recently, On 25 August 2025, a formation led by Squadron Leader Priya Sharma flew the final sortie of the MiG-21 BISON from Nal Airbase alongside Air Chief Marshal Amar Preet Singh.